SrVictorMaia/mememan/README.md

 Wish I had more time for that kind of stuff.

-Live demo at http://lambda.wiki/mememan - takes some time to load all assets.
+Live demo at https://maiavictor.github.io/mememan.
+(Takes some time to load all assets.)